BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Data Collection

 It is MTC's goal to collect data from somewhere between 5 and 7.5 percent of passenger boardings.
-Segmented by time of day.
-Custom questions from operators.
+Sampling plans are developed which include random, day-long sampling of passengers.
+Survey quota goals are segmented by time of day periods (either MTC's time periods, the time periods used by operators, or custom time periods).
+The battery of questions asked passengers has become fairly standardized, with approximately 3-5 custom questions that can be added by operators.
+These include "customer service" style questions.
+The types of questions asked in a standard MTC survey are described below.

 Types of data collected include: